TOAST-DOCS/Gamebase/en/upgrade-guide.md

 ### Android

-* 이제 웹뷰에 등록한 커스텀 스킴 이벤트가 동작할 때 자동으로 웹뷰가 종료됩니다.
+* When the custom scheme event registered in WebView works, the WebView is automatically closed.
-    * 이전과 같이 커스텀 스킴 이벤트가 동작하더라도 웹뷰를 유지시키고 싶은 경우에는 **GamebaseWebViewConfiguration.Builder.enableAutoCloseByCustomScheme(false)** API를 호출하세요.
+    * If you want to maintain WebView when the custom scheme works as before, call **GamebaseWebViewConfiguration.Builder.enableAutoCloseByCustomScheme(false)** API.

 ### Unity

-* Gamebase SettingTool 필수 업데이트가 추가되었습니다. (v2.4.0)
+* Added the required updates to Gamebase SettingTool. (v2.4.0)
-    * 기존 SettingTool은 Unity 프로젝트에서 완전히 제거 후, 최신 버전으로 재설치해야 합니다.
+    * You need to intall the latest version of SettingTool after completely deleting the previous version of SettingTool from Unity projects.
-    * SettingTool v1은 더 이상 지원하지 않습니다.
+    * SettingTool v1 is no longer supported.

 ## 2.40.0